15 Plants That Repel Flies

 They prefer full sun and well-drained soil.
 The best part is that they also repel other unwanted insects, such as mosquitoes, nematodes, and aphids.

-When planting marigolds, you can either purchase seedlings or sow seeds directly into the soil.
-They should be spaced about 8-10 inches apart to allow for adequate air circulation.
+When planting marigolds, you can purchase seedlings or sow seeds directly into the soil.
+They should be about 8-10 inches apart for adequate air circulation.

-Deadheading the spent flowers will encourage new blooms to form and prolong the blooming season.
+Deadheading the spent flowers will encourage new blooms and prolong the blooming season.

-Marigold is a bright and beautiful flowering plant that is not only lovely to look at but also serves as excellent among plants that repel flies.
+Marigold is a bright and beautiful flowering plant that is lovely to look at and excellent among plants that repel flies.

-Marigolds contain a compound called pyrethrum, which is commonly used in insect repellents.
+Marigolds contain a compound called pyrethrum, commonly used in insect repellents.
 Pyrethrum effectively keeps away a range of flying insects, including flies.

 Marigolds are also easy to grow and require minimal maintenance, making them popular among gardeners.